 - Cylinder – the club has over 30 cylinders available for hire (£5) A few cylinders are Oxygen clean for Nitrox.

 - BCD (jacket or harness) – the club has 20 BCDs for hire (£5).

 - Dry suit (and under-suit if needed) – the club has some dry suits available for hire (£25).

 - Hood, gloves – you need to provide your own.

 - Mask, fins (open heel fins not shoe type) – you need to provide your own.

-- Dive timer or dive computer – we have a few timers for hire (£2), although we recommend getting your own computer.
+- Dive timer or dive computer – we have a few timers (£4) and computers (£6) for hire, although we recommend getting your own computer.